Codecademy/docs/content/html/concepts/entities/entities.md

   - 'paths/front-end-engineer-career-path'
 ---

-Entities are character sequences placed in the text of an HTML document to print out reserved or other special characters.
-When parsing the HTML, a browser replaces the entity's sequence of characters with the character it represents.
+Entities are character sequences placed in the text of an HTML document to print out reserved or other special characters which may otherwise be interpreted as HTML code by a browser.
+When parsing the HTML, a browser replaces the entity's character sequence with the character it represents.

 ## Syntax